 Sometimes children are not progressing in their letter recognition and reading as quickly as we would expect.
 Therefore, we offer a dyslexia screening test called DEST.
-Sometimes young children do things which can be confused with signs of dyslexia eg. get the letters 'p' and 'd' confused, put their clothes on back to front, or start reading from left to right.
+Sometimes young children do things which can be confused with signs of dyslexia e.g. get the letters 'p' and 'd' confused, put their clothes on back to front or start reading from left to right.
 However, these things are also part of the normal developmental process.
 Therefore, DEST is only offered from the age of 5 to ensure that child development is taken into consideration.
 Children who take part in DEST are asked to complete a variety of activities on a computer programme, so they will just see it as part of a normal school activity.
 Your child's class teacher will inform you by letter, if they feel your child should be screened.
 However, if you do not receive a letter by Friday 16th May and have any concerns about dyslexia then please let your class teacher know.
 It is important to highlight at this stage that DEST does not diagnose dyslexia, but it raises early warning signs that a child could be 'at risk'.
-The information taken from the test is passed onto Year 1 so that the right support can be put in place for children.